stevkan/Azure-Relay-Tunneling-Utility/README.md

 ### How It Works
 1. **App Start**: If `DynamicResourceCreation: true`, the hybrid connection resource is automatically created in Azure using the ARM template
-2. **App Running**: Your bot receives messages through the dynamically created relay endpoint
+2. **App Running**: Your bot/agent receives messages through the dynamically created relay endpoint
 3. **App Stop**: The hybrid connection resource is automatically deleted from Azure, leaving no trace

 ### When to Use Dynamic vs Static Resources